After Effects Series 3 Directory:

 In this video I’ll show you how I constructed Zero-Forty-Two’s arms as well as how the retraction combined with bending of the arm was achieved.
 By using the index expression I’ll also show you how the entire retracting and extending movement was achieved by copying a single expression 16 times, saving me from having to write 16 separate expressions.

-Creating a robot eye with a camera-like pupil
+Rigging a robot eye with a camera-like iris

 I wanted 042 to have a pupil that would double as eyelids, as well as have them resemble the aperture of a camera lens.
 This problem was compounded by the nature of two-dimensional layers not being able to be weaved together.
 By using a single graphic for an aperture blade, then creating some masks, I’ll show you how the eyes were constructed.